 A powerful anti-fungal and antibacterial spray that provides a soothing, effective treatment to quickly eliminate thrush, white line and yeast.
 Naturally powerful ingredients combine to combat germs that invade the hoof without harming the skin or the beneficial inner ecology of the hoof, and, just as importantly, bacteria and fungus do not develop a resistance to them.
 Provides excellent, soothing (no sting) treatment for getting rid of scratches and inhibiting keratin production.
 May also be used on legs and coat as a treatment remedy for fungus.
 Does not stain.

-To use on hoof, thoroughly pick out and clean the hoof.
-Shake bottle well, then spray directly and generously to cover the entire inside surface including the frog and sole, and grooves, making sure not to miss any crevices and allowing excess to drip off.
+To use on the hoof, thoroughly pick out and clean the hoof.
+Shake bottle well, then spray directly and generously to cover the entire inside surface including the frog and sole, bulbs and grooves, making sure not to miss any crevices and allowing excess to drip off.
 Works on contact.
 Leave it on; do not rinse off.
 Use once daily until condition clears.
-Adding a light spray on the coronary band further promotes healing.
+Adding a light spray along the coronary band further promotes healing.
 Should not cause irritation.
 If sensitivity does occur, discontinue use.